 Hurricane Florence’s final path and impact is unknown, but let’s stand ready to respond, knowing one thing is certain: When we band together, overcoming any challenge is possible.

-The Disaster Recovery Network at GlobalGiving has launched the Hurricane Florence Fund to help affected communities prepare.
+The Disaster Recovery Team at GlobalGiving has launched the Hurricane Florence Fund to help affected communities prepare.
 Please contact a member of the Business Partnerships team to discuss how you can get involved.